-- Customers are advised that if they do not immediately call back and provide the MoneyPak information, their service will be turned off that day.
+- Customers are advised that if they do not immediately call back and provide the MoneyPak information, the meter replacement will not be scheduled and their service will be turned off that day.

-- Typically, after the customer provides that MoneyPak number, the scammer transfers the funds to a prepaid card, and cashes it in at an ATM.
+- When customers provide the MoneyPak number, they are told that someone will be out to change their meter later that day.
+Meanwhile, the scammer transfers the funds to a prepaid card and cashes it in at an ATM.

 What to do if you get a call